Beckman: “Our most valuable secrets have been sent to an idiot.”

 - I can’t decide whether Jeff and Lester calling themselves I.T. artists because they only deal with Macs is a diss on Macs or Mac users.
 Either way, I approve, but the two numskulls are already starting to grate me.

 - During his Intersect mega-flash, Chuck mentioned Oceanic Flight 815.
 He also mentioned a turtle.
-Coincidence or obscure clue that completely redefines what Christian Sheppard said in the finale?
+Coincidence or obscure clue that completely redefines what Christian Sheppard said in the Lost finale?
 Think about it.
 Turtle.

 I’m all about the Casey verbal abuse this week: